 So, the essential goal of the GMAT remains unchanged.
 The skills you currently need to demonstrate well on the current GMAT will essentially be the same on the GMAT Focus Edition.

 When Is the GMAT Focus Edition Scheduled To Be Rolled Out?

 If you are currently preparing for the GMAT, do not worry!
-The current edition of the GMAT and current GMAT official materials, such as official practice tests, will be accessible until early 2024.
+The current edition of the GMAT and current GMAT official materials, such as official practice tests, will be accessible until January 31,2024.
 So, those who are currently preparing for the GMAT and have upcoming business school application deadlines will not have their plans delayed or disrupted.